simon-ritchie/apysc/docstring_markdowns/apysc/_type/boolean.md

 **[Parameters]**

 - `result`: Boolean
-  - Result boolean value.
+  - A result boolean value.
 - `other`: Boolean or Int
-  - Other value to compare.
+  - The other value to compare.

 ### `_append_ne_expression` method docstring